 This course is designed to impart communication skills specifically geared toward the criminal justice professional.
 This course provides both a theoretical and practical study of the role of communication as it relates to law enforcement.
-Subjects include: thinking before speaking, oral and written communications, use of presentation and visual aids, purposes of speech, public speaking including extemporaneous style speaking, nonverbal communication, grammar, making reports on the job, departmental records and record keeping, proper communication in the courtroom, interviewing and interrogating witnesses and suspects, communication technology, communicating with ethnic groups, and much more.
+Subjects include: thinking before speaking, oral and written communications, use of presentation and visual aids, purposes of speech, public

-CRJ322 Human Trafficking 3 credits
+CRJ322 Human Trafficking